-This course is designed to help educators learn how to perform statistical tests in SPSS, interpret, and then report the results using correct APA format.
+This course is designed to help educators learn how to perform statistical tests in SPSS, interpret, and then report the results using current APA format.
 This is an 800 level doctoral course and is not intended to teach basic statistics.
-It is assumed that students have taken basic courses in statistics during their undergraduate and master’s programs.
-At the conclusion, the candidate should be able to write-up a result section to a quantitative dissertation.
-The focus will be to help students select the correct statistical test, run assumptions test, reject or fail to reject the nulls, and apply what they have learned in actual practice.
+It is assumed that candidates have taken basic courses in statistics during their undergraduate and master’s programs.
+At the conclusion, the candidate should be able to write up a result section to a quantitative dissertation.
+The focus will be to help candidates select the correct statistical test, run assumptions test, reject or fail to reject the nulls, and apply what they have learned in actual practice.

-To maximize learning, it is advised that the student begins each week by reading the Warner textbook chapter(s) and then completing the corresponding SPSS tutorial.
-Using the tutorial as a guide, the student will then complete a results section write-up using APA reporting procedures.
-Finally, at the end of the week the student should re-read the Warner textbook and then take the weekly quiz.
+To maximize learning, it is advised that the candidate begins each week by reading the Warner textbook chapter(s) and then completing the corresponding SPSS tutorial.
+Using the tutorial as a guide, the candidate will then complete a results section write-up using current APA reporting procedures.
+Finally, at the end of the week the candidate should re-read the Warner textbook and then take the weekly quiz.
 The weekly quiz will be used to evaluate individual understanding of the content and basic theory underlining each statistical analysis.

 The candidate will complete assigned readings from course texts and course documents.